iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Optimal Decisions
 -----------------

-Having multiple courses of action possible prompts us to ask which is the best one possible.
+Having multiple possible courses of action prompts us to ask which one is the best.
 When programming a robot to escape a labyrinth, you want it to take the least amount of time;
 When controlling a spaceship towards the moon, it is important to guarantee that it will use the least amount of fuel;
-When brawling at a bar, you want to knock out your foe with the least injuries possible.
+When brawling at a bar, you want to knock out your foe while sustaining the least injuries possible.
-Most of all, the best policy is the one with the least cost taking _all time_ into account;
-both the present and its future consequences.
+Most of all, the best policy is the one with the least cost taking _all time_ into account --- both the present and its future consequences.
 For example, sometimes a policy that has a higher cost for the first state is overall better because it puts us into a more favorable state.
 Thus, our problem can be naturally formulated as searching for _optimal policies_: